jjg/universal-stompbox/README.md

 Parts are designed to print without support if placed in the vertical position like this:
 ![parts in vertical orientation in slicing software](usb_complete_slicing.png)

+## Electronics

+Currently all point-to-point wiring to bring the input and control signals to the breadboard.
+Eventually I'll design a circuit board for this to eliminate some of this wiring.

+The footswich is wired for [true bypass](https://www.coda-effects.com/2015/03/3pdt-and-true-bypass-wiring.html), leaving 3-4 connections leading to the breadboard for signal input and output (I say 3-4 because you could probably get away with a single ground).

 ## TODO